Tips to stay safe when you return to in-person work

 It is important to continue to follow public health guidelines even after you are fully vaccinated.
 In addition, you and your doctor may decide that you need to take extra precautions based on your health status.

 Commuting to Work

-Before heading back into the office, coordinate with your manager or human resources on the possibility of adjusting your schedule to commute before or after peak travel times so that fewer people will be traveling with you.
+Be sure to coordinate with your manager or human resources on the possibility of adjusting your schedule to commute before or after peak travel times so you may have fewer interactions with others.
 You may also want to consider discussing with your manager or human resources the possibility of working from home as much as possible, including after vaccination.
-If you have not spoken to your employer about lupus before there are some tips to help you have that conversation.
+If you have not spoken to your employer about lupus before, here are some tips to help you have that conversation.